DCRichards/cordova-plugin-pebblekit/README.md

 ### Message Formats

 Credit to those in [this thread](http://forums.getpebble.com/discussion/15538/android-pebbledictionary-fromjson) for this super helpful insight.
-App msessages must be in the following JSON format:

-    {
+The format for sending app messages is extremely specific and must include the correct metadata and be passed as a __JSON array__.
+For example:

+    [{
         "value":"myString",
         "length":0,
         "type":"string",
         "key":5
-    }
+    }]

 Another example with an integer as the value:

-    {
+    [{
         "value":2,
         "length":1,
         "type":"unit",
         "key":4
-    }
+    }]

+The message must then be passed as a string using _JSON.stringify()_.

 ### Data Logging